Categories

 Dashboard release

 The new dashboard was introduced both to new sellers joining the platform and those already using it.
+We used this opportunity to nudge sellers to enrich their Company profile.

 Intro modal – highlighting the benefits sellers will get from the new dashboard